 My enthusiasm for making weird sounds stems in part from my reading interests as a kid: My first chapter book was Jules Verne’s “Journey to the Center of the Earth,” which I read in fourth grade.
 This was followed by a lot of classic sci-fi/fantasy authors, including Clarke, Asimov, Wells, Heinlein, Bradbury, Vonnegut, Burroughs and Tolkien.

-It’s helped me to have seen a lot of monsters: I watched a lot of fantastical television and movies as a kid: ”H.R.
+My eventual specialization in creature sounds benefitted from me having seen a lot of fantastical television and movies as a kid: ”H.R.
 Puffinstuff” and “Land of the Lost,” for starters.
 Later, I got into “The Night Gallery,” “Star Trek,” “The Outer Limits,” “The Twilight Zone” and “The Night Stalker” television series.
 Lots of “Planet of the Apes” and Godzilla movies– pretty much anything with a creature or alien in it.
 My favorite television series of all in high school was “The Prisoner.”
 I remember closely following anything Jim Henson created, especially his Creature Shop work in films like “Dark Crystal” and “Dream Child.”

 I watched a lot of Saturday morning cartoons, my favorite being Looney Tunes.
 I was also drawn to the illustrations of Edward Gorey, Kliban and Bruce McCall.
-My magazines of choice were ”Mad Magazine,” “Famous Monsters,” “Creepy,” “Eerie,” and “Heavy Metal,” and especially “Omni.”
+My magazines of choice were ”Mad Magazine,” “Famous Monsters,” “Creepy,” “Eerie,” and “Heavy Metal,” and especially the sci-fi mag “Omni.”

-I was always making something to perform: One summer I helped some high school friends make a 40 minute surreal sketch video movie that aired on local PBS for years.
+I was always making something to perform: One summer I made a 40 minute surreal sketch video movie with friends that aired on local PBS for years.
 It was some of the most fun I’d ever had.
-We would also make what I would now call “performance art” for school talent shows and home town parades.
-We also produced multi-track comedic audio recordings for each other, inspired by Monty Python and Firesign Theater.
+We would also make comedy sketches for school talent shows and home town parades.
+We also produced multi-track comedic audio recordings, probably inspired by Monty Python and Firesign Theater.

 I was lucky to be a kid with some pocket change when “summer movies” were invented in the 70′s by Lucas and Spielberg.
 Naturally, I saw “Star Wars” again and again.
 My parents made me an awesome jawa costume the Halloween after “Star Wars” was released.
-I was hired as a jawa when it was rereleased the following summer (1978).
+I was hired the following summer (1978) when “Star Wars” was re-released to dress up as a jawa and make jawa sounds all summer long.
 They paid me in movie passes, which was ideal.
-I watched “Star Wars” dressed as a jawa, making jawa sounds, all summer long.
-A perfect kind of job.

 “Star Wars” was probably the first thing I ever saw that made me say “I want to make things like that.”
 I began reading books about special effects and “making of” accounts of fantasy movies and t.v. shows.
 I drew a lot of aliens and dreamed of helping create seedy bars full of creatures.
-It made me want to make something that was inventive, energetic and fun.
-The movies dealing with monsters, aliens, werewolves, etc. that were to follow by Spielberg, Zemeckis, Miller, Dante and Landis became guideposts for me.
-In fact, I’d say that movies were as important to me as my books.
+The movies dealing with monsters, aliens, werewolves, etc. that were to follow by Spielberg, Zemeckis, Miller, Carpenter, Scott, Kubrick, Cronenberg, Zemeckis, Dante and Landis were as important to me as my books.

 There were a number of odd sightings reported around my home town in the 70′s regarding UFOs, “black helicopters” and cattle mutilations.
 I tried unsuccessfully with my telescope to view UFOs that were often seen hovering near a local nuclear power plant.
 I was fascinated with the possibility of real monster and alien sightings.
 I still have some of the newspaper clippings in my studio.

-Making fantasy “real” feels an extension of a childhood dream.
-I remember very much wanting some conclusive evidence to emerge proving monsters and aliens to be real.
+I remember hoping to read of some conclusive evidence proving monsters and aliens to be real.
 I’d clip any article or watch any “documentary” offering proof of the weird or otherworldly.
 I can’t help but think this contributed to my eventual interest in voicing monsters.
-It also occurs to me that, since the cryptozoological evidence never materialized, I went on to create the creatures vocally that I yearned to see as a kid.

 I loved biology, astronomy and animals (and still do):